What is ROAS? How to calculate return on ad spend

 Calculating the value of product purchases, for example, is easy, as they are assigned a specific worth and attributed to your business in explicit quantities.
 But if one of your main marketing and advertising goals is to generate leads, you’ll also need to determine the value of a lead in order to accurately track your ROAS.

 Similarly, cost also has several levels to consider.
 Apart from the cost of running an ad, there’s also the possibility of fees paid to agency partners or vendors who help create the ad, personnel and salary costs, money spent on clicks and impressions, and more.

 All factors of both sides of the equation need to be taken into account to properly calculate ROAS.

+Calculating ROAS is pretty easy, as long as you know a few important data points.
 Say a B2B eCommerce website sells products online directly to its customers while also aiming to generate leads from businesses that may lead to longer-term relationships.

 The firm runs an ad campaign that spends $500 on clicks on a PPC basis.
 The campaign generates six new leads at $1,000 per lead in addition to selling 15 products at $100 per product.